 Monitoring of student progress is important for the field instructor, the field liaison, and the student.
-Each must take responsibility to see that monitoring is an on-going process that takes place from the first day of field until the last day.
-Evaluation of practice takes many forms; student self-evaluation, evaluation provided by the field instructor, task supervisor, and field liaison are all integral parts of performance informed practice.
-The student and the field instructor will meet on a weekly basis to review the learning contract, adjust tasks and assignments, and discuss progress.
+Each must take responsibility to ensure that monitoring is an on-going process that takes place from the first day of field until the last day.
+Evaluation of practice takes many forms; student self-evaluation, evaluation provided by the field instructor, task supervisor, and field liaison are all integral parts of performance-informed practice.

+The student and the field instructor will meet on a weekly basis for supervision to review the learning contract, adjust tasks and assignments, and discuss progress.
+Supervision is to be provided by the approved field instructor in order to facilitate the student's developing social work perspective.
 The field liaison will monitor student progress via the weekly journal entries, participation in field seminar, individual meetings and through open communication with the field instructor.
 It is also the student's responsibility to monitor her/his progress by appropriate use of supervision and ongoing review of the learning contract and progress toward learning goals.

-The mid-term evaluation plays a significant role in monitoring student progress, facilitating communication among the field instructor, field liaison, and student, and identifying any need for mid-course corrections to the learning plan.
-At this point, it is important that all parties are in agreement with the evaluation of progress, the need for any changes, and future monitoring expectations.
+The mid-term evaluation plays a significant role in monitoring student progress, facilitating communication between the field instructor, field liaison, and student, and identifying any need for mid-course corrections to the learning plan.
+At the mid-term point, it is important that all parties are in agreement with the evaluation of progress, the need for any changes, and future monitoring expectations.